 Medical Editor: John P. Cunha, DO, FACOEP

 Ovcon50 (norethindrone and ethinyl estradiol) Tablets is a combination of female hormones used as contraception to prevent pregnancy.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids, or breast tenderness/enlargement.
-Acne may improve or get worse.
-Vaginal bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
+Ovcon50is available in generic form.
+Common side effects of Ovcon50 include:

 The dosage of Ovcon50 is one yellow tablet daily for 21 consecutive days, followed by one green inert tablet daily for 7 consecutive days, according to the prescribed schedule.
 Ovcon50 may interact with rifampin, barbiturates, phenylbutazone, phenytoin sodium, griseofulvin, ampicillin, and tetracyclines.
 Tell your doctor all medications and supplements you use.
 Ovcon50 must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor.
 This drug passes into breast milk and may reduce the quantity and quality of the milk.
 Consult your doctor before breastfeeding.

 Our Ovcon50 (norethindrone and ethinyl estradiol) Tablets Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.